SERVED DIVORCE PAPERS IN RI?

-Steps in response
+Steps in response when served divorce papers

-State laws vary on what’s required in response after you’ve been served with divorce papers.
+State laws vary on what’s required in response after you’ve been served divorce papers.
 In Rhode Island, the deadline is usually about 20 days, and the response should include:

 - Acknowledgment of document service